 At Encore, we’ve helped thousands of wedding couples choose the perfect musicians for their weddings.
 So, we’ve put together this handy guide to cover everything you could possibly want to know about booking a DJ for your event, making us one of the best wedding DJ websites out there!

 We’ll be covering how to pick a good wedding DJ, the average cost of a wedding DJ in the UK, and how to choose a top wedding setlist, and much more.

-If you’ve already decided to hire a wedding DJ and you’re looking for available options, you can either:
+If you’ve already decided to hire your dream wedding DJ and you’re looking for available options, you can either:

 - Compare prices and contact over 95 fantastic wedding DJs available in the UK

 - Contact our friendly bookings team to discuss your requirements: [email protected]